 I still remember my excitement when I learned that Squamish had a Waldorf school.
 We enrolled our then three-year-old in preschool, and so began this journey — an education for life for the whole family.
 Learning to be more present with each other and awake to the wonder of the world transformed our family life and made me eager to learn more.
 I joined the faculty as Secretary in 2008 and became Business Administrator in 2012.
 I have seen first hand the many fruits of this education and have had the great pleasure of seeing students mature into dynamic and engaged young people.
 My lifelong learning has continued with the study of Waldorf music education in 2013.
 In 2015 I enrolled in Leading with Spirit, a certificate program for Waldorf Administrators.
 Outside of school, I enjoy spending time in nature, song writing, hand crafts and delving deeply into whatever life offers.

-Shannon joined SWS in 2016 after working primarily as a web designer, supplementing that as raw food chef, for 15 years.
-She is mom to Ella and thrilled to be working in the school environment and directly with the children on a day-to-day basis.
+I joined SWS in 2016 after working primarily as a web designer, supplementing that as raw food chef, for 15 years.
+I am mom to Ella and thrilled to be working in the school environment and directly with the children on a day-to-day basis.

 I am inspired by the warmth, compassion, talents and dedication of the staff at Squamish Waldorf.
 I feel privileged to be working alongside this wonderful group people and excited to be surrounded by all of the children.
 I couldn’t envision a more beautiful education for my daughter, having first encountered Waldorf through the Lifeways daycare program Ella was a part of when she was quite young.

 The first thing that inspired me early on was the rhythm and the loving, nurturing environment created around my daughter Ella and the children.
 As Ella moves through the early grades, I feel she is protected by the unhurried way of learning that encourages her creative expression and fosters her imagination.